braune-digital/BrauneDigitalLayoutBundle/README.md

 # Style Import
 you have to import manually the scss @braune-digital/layout/scss/bd-layout.bundle.scss in your project.

+## You have to style your modal by your self!

 Basic Layout you have to use!
 Important, do not forget <bd-alert> outside of <bd-layout>